fxgt/UqamGradeChecker/README.md

 `crontab -e`

-1. Add the following line to the crontab file to run the script every day at 12:00am:
+1. Add the following line to the crontab file to run the script every minutes:

 Copy code

 `* * * * * /path/to/UqamGradeChecker/main.py`

-1. Save the crontab file and exit.
+2. Save the crontab file and exit.
 The script will now be automated and run every minutes.